YuhangSong/reward-bases/README.md

 Alternatively, you can open this repo locally on your vscode, the repo contains dev container configuration, vscode should prompt you to open the repo in a dev container, and you can click yes to open it in a dev container.

-All above ways does not require you to install anything, and you can run the code directly.
+All above ways does not require you to install anything, and you can run the code directly within to dev container.

 If you have to go with the manual setup, see below.